ScaledAgileDevOps/SADMF/content/Organization/_index.md

 The Commodore is responsible for collecting status reports for the Convoy and ensuring all steps in the Framework are performed correctly before [Deploying the Fleet](/release-convoy/deploy/).

+## Deck Gang (DG)

+The Deck Gang is the group of [Code Engineers](/organization/#code-engineer-ce) assembled to build a new feature for the next Convoy.
+Because we work so diligently to [Build Quality In](/principles/#build-quality-in) with the [Tribunal](/release-convoy/#tribunal), these teams should be able to deliver at maximum throughput as soon as they are formed.

 ## Development Integrity Assurance Team (DIAT)

 This team is made up of senior-level [Code Engineers](#code-engineer-ce), [Build Engineers](#build-engineers-be), and Designers.
 They are responsible for reviewing every change before allowing it to be included in the [DORC](/release-convoy/).
 They validate the work of the [Quality Authority](#quality-authority-qa).